yiisoft/yii-core/docs/guide/db-active-record.md

 ### Dynamic Relational Query <span id="dynamic-relational-query"></span>

-Because a relation method returns an instance of [[yii\db\ActiveQuery]], you can further build this query using query building methods before performing DB query.
+Because a relation method returns an instance of [[Yiisoft\Db\ActiveQuery]], you can further build this query using query building methods before performing DB query.
 For example,

 ```php